-Activity Description Evidence Required Claim in Mental Health Review Board - re-assessment Biennial re-assessment - similar to a Multi-source Feedback process.
-Can only be claimed in the years undertaken.
-Outline of the activity, including a copy of the surveys and methodology.
-Survey responses are not required.
+Activity Description Evidence Required Claim in Mortality and Morbidity (M&M) Meetings P E Service and organisational M&M meetings.
+Agenda with membership listed, or deidentified minutes showing attendance.
 Reflection and application to practice should be included.
-3.1 Mortality and Morbidity (M&M) Meetings P E Service and organisational M&M meetings.
-Agenda with membership listed, or de-identified minutes showing attendance.
-Reflection and application to practice should be included.
-3.2 Multi-source feedback (also known as '360-degree') Patient, professional and stakeholder surveys.
-Outline of activity, including a copy of the surveys and methodology.
-Survey responses are not required.
-Reflection and application to practice should be included.
-3.1 Online Quality Improvement activities (e.g., CCQI modules via Learn it) Completing all four modules in the CCQI series on Learnit can be used to meet your section 3 requirements (once only).
+3.2 Online Quality Improvement activities (e.g., CCQI modules via Learn it ) Completing all four modules in the CCQI series on Learnit can be used to meet your section 3 requirements (once only).
 Automatically added to 3.2 in My CPD from Learnit.
-3.2 Peer reviewer of journal articles P Peer review of journal articles.
-Proof of activity such as list from the publisher.
-3.3 Planning committee meetings, such as steering groups, expert advisory committees etc. 'Big Picture' planning associated with a health service, state, or national services - only claimable if the activity is relevant to the PDSA cycle.
-Any specific enquiries can be forwarded to the CCPD via the team at cpdhelp@ranzcp.org First page of minutes showing attendance.
-Reflection and application to practice should be included.
 3.2 Planning meetings A P Participation in service planning and decision making.
 Only claimable if the activity is relevant to the PDSA cycle.
 Any specific enquiries can be forwarded to the CCPD via the team at cpdhelp@ranzcp.org First page of minutes showing attendance.
 Reflection and application to practice should be included.
 3.2 Projects, trials or interventions, including RANZCP quality improvement activities Participation in quality improvement (QI) projects or trials or interventions (not intended for formal research or publication).
 Email or letter of conformation of participation in QI activity including QI project aims, approximate hours of involvement.
 Alternatively, a reflective 1⁄2 - 1 page on QI activity, improvement aims, barriers to improvement and other reflections.
-3.3

-Activity Description Evidence Required Claim in Providing RANZCP Supervisor training Provision of initial accreditation training and re-accreditation training for RANZCP supervisors of trainees and SIMGs, provided by Directors of Training, of benefit to claimant's practice improvement.
-Letter from Branch Training Committee or NZ National Training Committee or delegated local Training Committee confirming the training times and role as trainer.
-3.2 Publication of manuscript Manuscript related to psychiatry.
-Reference to journal of publication, or if not published, evidence of the feedback from the publishing journal.
-3.3 Quality meetings at health services A P E For example, Mortality and Morbidity, or medical management meetings.
+3.2 Quality meetings at health services A P E For example, Mortality and Morbidity or medical management meetings.
 Agenda with membership listed, or deidentified minutes showing attendance.
-3.2 RANZCP Assessments - marking, examining, assessing Involvement in marking or examining RANZCP trainee Assessments, such as CbD, Written exam, Scholarly Project, Psychotherapy Written Case.
-See Section 4.
-4.3 RANZCP quality improvement activities For example, projects involving the redesign of training or assessment methods.
-These should be identified by the 'parent' committee as quality improvement activities and require CCPD approval.
+3.2 RANZCP quality improvement activities For example, projects involving the redesign of training or assessment methods.
+These should be identified by the 'parent' committee as QI activities and require CCPD approval.
 Agenda or minutes (de-identified).
-3.2 Research Demonstrated transference of research findings into practice.
-Reflection 1⁄2 - 1 page of new research and how it translates into member's practice.
-3.3 Review of own performance For example, by video, and against a standard.
-Reflection 1⁄2 - 1 page, and how it compared to the standard and how it will be translated into the member's practice.
-3.1 Reviewing journal submissions Peer review of journal articles.
-Proof of activity such as list from the publisher.
-3.3
+3.2 Risk management projects A P E For example, at a health service - identification, analysis, and planned changes to responses to risks.
+Email or letter confirming participation in the activity including project aims, approximate hours of involvement.
+Alternatively, a reflective 1⁄2 - 1 page on QI activity, improvement aims, barriers to improvement and other reflections.
+3.2 Root cause analysis A P E For example, at a health service - identifying and solving problems to prevent re-occurrence.
+Communication confirming appointment / service on the review panel OR approximate number of hours of participation from health service convener.
+3.2